lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/create-username.md

 If your service has users with low digital skills or low confidence online, then consider asking for the username and for the password on separate pages.

-In research for GOV.UK Verify we found that:
+In research for LGSS Verify we found that:

 * people with high digital skills did not notice that the two questions were separated, and completed them easily
 * people with low digital skills found the questions much easier when they could concentrate on them one at a time